+- 2 Franchisees

-Customers and local communities
+- Customers and local communities

-suppliers
+- 4 suppliers

-shareholders
+- 5) shareholders

-- Franchise Brands employs some 250 employees in four principal locations. - The Board and senior management team actively engages with our teams to understand areas of importance to them, the potential for development opportunities and to communicate on Group strategy and performance. - We engage through a combination of visits, management forums, events, presentations, conferences, communications bulletins and videos.

-- We encourage a regular and open dialogue with our franchisees so we can provide them the support they need to grow their businesses. - Franchisee engagement takes place in a variety of formats, from one-on-one meetings to seminars and events, conferences, training courses, forums, surveys and online communications platforms. - Our engagement with franchisees takes place at every level of Management and our Support Centre teams.

-- We encourage the widest range of potential customer engagement so we can make sure we provide the highest possible service. - Management and our account executives conduct one-on-one meetings with our large customers to review our performance against KPIs and receive feedback on our service delivery. - We encourage reviews, performance ratings and direct feedback from individual customers and commission external surveys to assess quality and levels of satisfaction.

-- Our objective is to source the highest possible quality of products, equipment and services for our franchisees and customers. - Robust reviews take place to ensure a supply-chain free from slavery and human trafficking. - Meetings are held with our Management and technical teams to review supplier offerings and experience demonstrations of equipment. - Our franchisees and suppliers engage at the expos we organise at our annual conferences and directly through visits. - Franchise Brands has a number of institutional and retail shareholders who we regularly engage with. - The Board meets regularly with institutional investors, and exhibits and presents at events attended by retail investors.
+- Franchise Brands employs some 250 employees in four principal locations. - The Board and senior management team actively engages with our teams to understand areas of importance to them, the potential for development opportunities and to communicate on Group strategy and performance. - We engage through a combination of visits, management forums, events, presentations, conferences, communications bulletins and videos. - → See pages 26 and 27 - We encourage a regular and open dialogue with our franchisees so we can provide them the support they need to grow their businesses. - Franchisee engagement takes place in a variety of formats, from one-on-one meetings to seminars and events, conferences, training courses, forums, surveys and online communications platforms. - Our engagement with franchisees takes place at every level of Management and our Support Centre teams. - → See pages 30 and 31 - ▶ We encourage the widest range of potential customer engagement so we can make sure we provide the highest possible service. - Management and our account executives conduct one-on-one meetings with our large customers to review our performance against KPIs and receive feedback on our service delivery. - We encourage reviews, performance ratings and direct feedback from individual customers and commission external surveys to assess quality and levels of satisfaction. - \rightarrow See pages 28 and 29 - Our objective is to source the highest possible quality of products, equipment and services for our franchisees and customers. - Robust reviews take place to ensure a supply-chain free from slavery and human trafficking. - Meetings are held with our Management and technical teams to review supplier offerings and experience demonstrations of equipment. - Our franchisees and suppliers engage at the expos we organise at our annual conferences and directly through visits. - Franchise Brands has a number of institutional and retail shareholders who we regularly engage with. - ➤ The Board meets regularly with institutional investors, and exhibits and presents at events attended by retail investors.
 We also provide content to retail financial news websites.